phipi89/wattabout/README.md

 # WattAbout

-> Put things on the same scale.
+> How far could you travel with a cervelat?

+About 83 km by train.
 WattAbout is a Python library that helps me build an intuition for the climate impact of very different things.
 It simplifies comparison between food, transportation, trees, … via their co2 equivalent emissions.

 ```python
 from wattabout import *